rajeevphysics/Obsidian-MathMatter/Notes/Magnatism/Magnetic Force.md

 Combined forms both at the same time (Helical Motion / Pitch)

 # Magnet Moment
-When a particle rotates around itself due to [[Quantum Mech Spin Of Electron (Intrinsic angular momentum)]] and angular momentum (from quantum angular momentum for electrons properties) it creates its own magnetic field
+When a particle rotates around itself due to [[Properties of Quarks]] and angular momentum (from quantum angular momentum for electrons properties) it creates its own magnetic field

 ![[mf_4.png]]
 [^3]